in2code-de/osm/readme.md

 # OSM - Open Street Map

+> Branch `eap`
+> This branch is dead.
+It is only there to keep the tags related to the eap program.
+> Please use the master branch for further development and deployments.
+This
+> This branch will receive no commits any more.

 ## Introduction

 A small but modern OpenStreetMap extension for TYPO3 (10 and newer).
 You can simply show a map with or without markers.